 The wireless provider also offers Account Takeover Protection to stop bad actors from getting control of user accounts.
 Account Takeover Protection blocks unauthorized users from transferring your phone line to another wireless carrier.

-Account Takeover Protection is free, but only available to Business, T-Mobile Postpaid, and Sprint customers.
+Account Takeover Protection is free but available only to Business, T-Mobile Postpaid, and Sprint customers.
 It is not available to T-Mobile prepaid and Metro by T-Mobile customers, according to the carrier’s website.

 When asked about SIM swapping, an AT&T spokesperson forwarded me the following statement: